- How does one become a Cal State East Bay student?

 The above are not admission requirements, but are required of students as conditions of enrollment in CSU.

 - First-time freshmen must submit transcripts of high school work (grades 9-12).
 Scores from the ACT or SAT examinations are required, unless exempt (see next paragraph).
-If the applicant is still in high school, they must submit transcripts of work as instructed and a final transcript after graduation.
+If an applicant is still in high school, they must submit transcripts of work as instructed and a final transcript after graduation.

 - If the applicant is a transfer student with fewer than 90 transferable quarter units (60 semester units) the applicant must, in addition to item #2 above, file one official transcript showing courses and grades earned during high school (grades 9-12), as well as scores from the ACT or SAT examinations.
 If the applicant's high school grade point average is at least 3.00 (3.61 for nonresidents) the test score requirement will be waived.